 So, how exactly do you prove fault in a loose horse liability claim?

 Of course, each case is different, and there is no precise formula for proving liability.
-However, at its core, your loose horse accident case will likely involve proving that the owner of the horse was negligent.
+However, at its core, your loose-horse car accident case will likely involve proving that the owner of the horse was negligent.

 As a general matter, this will typically require proving that the horse’s owner breached a legal duty of care to act reasonably and that this breach of duty caused the accident and your resulting damages.

 Common examples of negligence by an owner of a horse in a loose horse accident case include:

 - Failure to properly secure horses in their stables,

 - Allowing fences and other barriers to fall into disrepair,

 - Subjecting the horse to neglect or abuse, and

 However, it’s important to remember that drivers on the road have a duty to act reasonably as well.
 In fact, pursuant to California Vehicle Code section 21759, the driver of any vehicle approaching a horse, or any other livestock, must reduce its speed or stop as necessary to avoid frightening the animal and better prevent the occurrence of an accident.